internetarchive/iari/README.development.md

 ## Setup

-We use pip and poetry to set everything up.
+pip and poetry are used to set things up in python land.

 `$ pip install poetry gunicorn && poetry install`